 Haruka Horiuchi and Frank Hebbert are Holobiont, half architect, half urban planner.
 When not mapping the named buildings of New York City, they’re building the Super Table, an activation device for unused storefronts, and painting chalkboard neighborhood maps on stopped construction sites.

-The views expressed here are those of the author only and do not reflect the position of Urban Omnibus editorial staff or the Architectural League of New York.
+The views expressed here are those of the authors only and do not reflect the position of The Architectural League of New York.

 I wonder how many buildings have nature names, especially around Tompkins Square Park, which, as you pointed out in the Conflux write-up, was a former wetland.